abidurrn/beecrowd_solutions/README.md

 # **beecrowd solutions in python language**

-try to solve some of those problems.
+answers some of those problems in tricky ways.

 best of luck to all of you!